edlgg/Self-driving-car/README.md

   The technologies and tools used were:

-   1.Raspberry Pi
+   1. Raspberry Pi
-   2.Python
+   2. Python
-   3.Tensor Flow
+   3. Tensor Flow
+   4. Keras

 ## Steps Taken
 ### 1. Build Car